ThanosDodd/better-first-contributions/README.md

 git checkout -b add-gin-tonic
 ```

-The name of the branch does not need to have the word _add_ in it, but it's good practice in making the comments more readable for other developers
+The name of the branch does not need to have the word _add_ in it, but it's good practice to make comments more readable for other developers

 ---

 ## Create you file and commit changes

-Now open `/Your Files My Children/` folder in a code editor, and create a new file, with the extension of your choice.
+Now open `/Your Files My Children/` folder in a code editor, and create a new file inside it, with the extension of your choice.

 ---

 ## !!!
 New File Requirements !!!

-- The file must be named exactly the same as your username!
+- The file must be named exactly the same as your username!!!
 This is to ensure there is only one merge per GitHub user <br>
   Example: If your username is Solo, your file can be called Solo.ts or Solo.py etc.
-- Just create this file and make no other changes.
+- Create a file and make no other changes.
 Your pull request will not be accepted if you make more than one changes
 - The file must be empty!
-Don't write anything in the file
+Don't write anything at all in the file

 ---